Night photography is not as difficult as many casual photographers might imagine. So in this tutorial we will talk

 For example, the camera settings that were used for

-somewhat over exposed.
-An adjustment to the length of
+were slightly over exposed.
+An adjustment to the length

-time the camera shutter was open was made and the result
+of time the camera shutter was open was made and the

 Bracket your exposures: So, which image is better?
 Maybe an in between exposure would have been best.
 It is